Maxibell Sweet Pepper Seeds

 Bell peppers are easy to grow, but temperature is a key consideration.

 Begin pepper plants indoors.
-7–10 weeks before to the day you plan to plant seedlings in the garden.
+7–10 weeks before the day you plan to plant seedlings in the garden.

 In a seedlings tray, sow three to four seeds per pot or flat.